 How to apply for the Fellowship:

-The closing date for applications is 13th April 2018.
 Applications received after the closing date will not be considered.
 Short-listed candidates will be interviewed by telephone and if successful, may be required to undertake an English language assessment.

 Further information on the MSc in Medical Statistics can be found on the course page.